Papailles/SON-TeensySurround/README.md

 This repository contains 4 folders :
 - `TeensySurround` : the code embedded on the Teensy
-- `assets` : Python scripts for HRIR & Sofa processing
+- `assets` : Python scripts for HRIR & SOFA processing
 - `music` : .wav files used in the Teensy
 - `_old` : previous versions of the project